rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 Both variables have a negative influence on Unemployment Rate, which means that having an airport close will slightly reduce the UE rate of the associated counties.

-However, it is important to note that the adjusted R^2 of the model is very low.
+However, it is important to note that the adjusted $R^2$ of the model is very low.
 This indicates that while significant, the significance is likely due to the number of observations in the dataset.

 Overall, I would not expect airports to have a huge impact on unemployment rates.
-There are other variables that explain much more of the variance between Unemployment Rates.
+There are other variables that explain much more of the variance.

 # Future Directions